 Upon presentation of the list from which the Ordinary Shareholders' Meeting appointed the current Board of Directors, declarations attesting to the fulfilment of the requirements set out in the Corporate Governance Code for Independent Directors were deposited at the registered office of the Company.
 The Board of Directors assesses compliance with these requirements using information that the interested parties are required to provide under their own responsibility and any other information available to it.

-On 7 March 2013, the Board of Directors of Eurotech carried out the annual assessment pursuant to article 1.C.1(g) of the Corporate Governance Code, finding that the composition and functions of the Board of Directors are appropriate for the operating and organisational requirements of the Company.
+On 7 March 2014, the Board of Directors of Eurotech carried out the annual assessment pursuant to article $1 C_1(\alpha)$ of the Corporate Governance Code finding that the composition and functions of the article 1.C.1(g) of the Corporate Governance Code, finding that the composition and functions of the Board of Directors and its Committees are appropriate for the operating and organisational requirements of the Company.
 The presence of seven non-executive directors, including three Independent Directors, out of a total of nine Directors, ensures that Board of Directors committees have the right balance of members.

-Satisfaction of the pre-requisites for independence set out in Article 3 of the Corporate Governance Code and Article 148 (3) (b, c) of the TUF by the Independent Directors currently in position was verified by the Board of Directors both at its meeting on 28 April 2011 when they were appointed and at its meeting held on 7 March 2013.
+Satisfaction of the pre-requisites for independence set out in Article 3 of the Corporate Governance Code and Article 148 (3) (b, c) of the TUF by the Independent Directors currently in position was verified by the Board of Directors both at its meeting on 28 April 2011 when they were appointed and at its meeting held on 7 March 2014.
 At the same meeting, the Independent Directors promised to maintain their independence during the term of office, and in any event to inform the Board of Directors of any situation that could compromise their independence.
 It should also be noted that pursuant to Art.
 14, paragraph 2 of the corporate by-laws of the Issuer, a Director's loss of the pre-requisites for independence set out in art.
 148, paragraph 3 of the TUF does not bring about forfeiture if the minimum number of Directors that according to current legislation must meet this requirement still meet said pre-requisites.
 The Board used the criteria set out in the Corporate Governance Code to carry out this assessment